taworn/pinman/README.md

 Limitations
 -----------

-PinEdit has bug in gravity.
-Used getGravityFix() and setGravityFix() instead.
+- Used getGravityFix() and setGravityFix() instead getGravity() and setGravity().
+- PinEdit can used background color only, not drawable.

 Support